moemoechu/tabby-terminal-charset/README.md

 ### Known Issue

-When use charset other then UTF-8, but the file you view is using UTF-8, the terminal is also display as well.
-That is mean the terminal will both support UTF-8 and selected charset.
+#### Cursor issue

+Cursor is abnormal when navigate between wide characters

+#### Delete issue

+When delete wide characters, terminal may only delete 1byte of character, so you must delete multiple times.
+This also happened in editor like vi/vim.

+#### Chaos

-Tabby not recognize charset other then UTF-8, using backspace to delete input will cause gabled character This plugin is only for emergency use, the output may become mess if there are multiply charset mixed in one page.
+The terminal output my dive into BIG CHAOS when there are multiply charset mixed in one page.

+This plugin is design for **EMERGENCY USE**. you'd better edit file other then UTF-8 outside terminal, the plugin is not guarantee actual content write in your file.

 ## Screenshot